solisgb/GWChemPlot/README.md

 2. Classification of the analyses according to the most abundant ions.

-Three Jupyter notebooks (in Spanish) are included to teach users with little experience in Python or Jupyter notebooks how to handle the app.
+Three Jupyter notebooks are included to teach users with little experience in Python or Jupyter notebooks how to handle the module.